AI for Data Analysis Tutorial: A 2024 Step-by-Step Guide

 Part 1: Data Cleaning with OpenRefine and AI Extensions

 Before any analysis can be performed, data needs to be cleaned.
 Dirty data, filled with inconsistencies, errors, and missing values, can lead to inaccurate conclusions.
-OpenRefine, a free and open-source tool, offers robust capabilities for data cleaning.
+OpenRefine, a free and open-source tool, offers capabilities for data cleaning.
 While not inherently AI-powered, its extensibility allows integration with AI services to amplify its cleaning power.
 Let’s explore how to use OpenRefine effectively and how to incorporate AI enhancements.

 OpenRefine Basics